chaitanyamalaviya/NeuralFactorGraph/README.md

 You can run evaluation with the argument `--test` and visualize the learnt parameter matrices with the `--visualize` argument.

+Please set the `--treebank_path` argument to the appropriate path to UD treebanks.

 ### Data

 The Universal Dependency Treebanks can be obtained from https://lindat.mff.cuni.cz/repository/xmlui/handle/11234/1-2515.